 Song of Horror is a 3rd person survival-horror puzzle-adventure video game developed by Protocol Games and published by Raiser Games.
-It has just been released for both the PS4 and XBox One on May 28th 2021 having been previously released on Microsoft Windows on October 31st 2019.
+It has just been released for both the PlayStation and XBox on May 28th 2021 having been previously released on Windows PC on October 31st 2019.
 Intitally Song of Horror was released as individual episodes on PC, but this new console release is the complete edition and contains all 5 of the episodes.
 Song of Horror is a non combat survival game which features fixed cameras and it has a very eerie and creepy atmosphere as you make your way through all of the darkly lit areas of the game.

 There are 13 playable characters in Song of Horror, all of which will become available to you gradually the further into the game you go, unlocking more of them through each episode.
 Throughout the game you are followed by a supernatural entity known as the Presence and will have to react in various ways to escape its grasp.
 Permadeath can be enabled to allow a more challenging experience of the game, and if one of the characters succumbs to the will of the Presence you can pick up where they left off with one of the other playable characters.

 When the game starts you only have access to the initial player Daniel Noyer, and you get a little prologue to the story where you've just arrived back home on a Friday evening.
 Just as you are about to relax for the weekend, you get a call from your manager asking if you can go and check up on Sebastian P. Husher, one of the authors that you publish for, as you live closest to him and he hasn't been responding to any calls that your boss has made to him.
 After you reluctantly agree you then set off on the short drive to the nearby Husher mansion.